steven2358/awesome-generative-ai/README.md

 ## Other

-- [Morpher AI](https://morpher.com/ai) - Morpher AI is a comprehensive tool for market analysis and decision-making.
-As your personal investment analyst, Morpher AI delivers real-time insights and analysis for any market.
 - [Diagram](https://diagram.com/) - Magical new ways to design products.
 - [PromptBase](https://promptbase.com/) - A marketplace for buying and selling quality prompts for DALL·E, GPT-3, Midjourney, Stable Diffusion.
 - [This Image Does Not Exist](https://thisimagedoesnotexist.com/) - Test your ability to tell if an image is human or computer generated.